maratisc/calendar/README.md

 # Calendar

 A calendar and scheduling application in Java.
-Presently only a portion of the requirements are addressed, i.e., given the meeting parameters provide the number of days the meeting occurs.
+Presently only a portion of the requirements is addressed, i.e., given the meeting parameters, provide the number of days the meeting occurs.
 Meeting parameters can be provided in a CSV file as in
 ```
    # input.csv
    # start, end, day of week